 Graduates are prepared to manage a wide variety of emergency situations and can establish treatment priorities consistent with the degree of illness and/or injury of the patients they serve.
 Graduates will be eligible to qualify and write the provincial Advanced Emergency Medical Care Assistant (A-EMCA) status.

-On average, 98% of graduates from the last three years (2015 to 2018) found employment within six months of graduation.
+On average, 98% of graduates from the last six years (2015 to 2021) found employment within six months of graduation.

 Communication and Contact Information